trinodb/trino/docs/src/main/sphinx/connector/mysql.rst

 Requirements
 ------------

-Requirements for using the connector in a catalog to connect to a MySQL data source are:
+To connect to a MySQL data source, you need:

-* MySQL 5.6, 5.7, 8.0 and higher
+* MySQL 5.7, 8.0 and higher.
-* Network access, by default on port 3306, from the Trino coordinator and workers to MySQL.
+* Network access from the Trino coordinator and workers to MySQL.
+  Port 3306 is the default port and is used in the code examples.

 Configuration
 -------------